Welcome!!! We are glad to see that you are interested in joining us. But before that happens, we will need to take a few steps.

 Step 6: Turn in paperwork and enrollment fees

 Once the paperwork is completed, turn it in to the unit.
 Ensure that all forms are properly filled out and signed where necessary.
 Both the parents and the applicant must sign the application form.
-Forms can be turned in personally at a regular drill or emailed to the Commanding Officer.
+Forms can be turned in personally at a regular drill or emailed to the Admin Officers.

-You may also pay the enrollment fee online with a credit card by clicking here.
+You may pay the enrollment fees online with a credit card by clicking here.